Skip to content

 • General correspondence and operational records are retained for 4 years after the last interaction.

-When a retention period expires, we securely delete or destroy the information.
-For digital records, this means permanent deletion from our systems and backups.
+When a retention period expires, we securely delete or destroy the information from active systems.
+Residual digital copies may remain temporarily in restricted backups and are removed as those backups expire under the applicable backup retention schedule.
 For physical records (such as mailed letters), this means secure shredding.

 Data Security